 D-3 PROCEDURE

 D-3.1 Weigh each test specimen to the nearest 0.001 g and determine its mean thickness to the nearest 0.01 mm.

 D-3.2 On the bottom of metal cage [see D-1 (e)] spread about 120 cm of activated carbon [see D-1 (f)].
 Place the specimen in wire-mesh cage [see D-1 (e)] and place the cage on top of the carbon and cover it with the further 1 200 mm of carbon.
 Finally put the lid on the container.

 D-3.3 Place the container in the oven or thermostatic bath controlled at a temperature of (100 ± 2) °C. After 24 h, remove the container from the oven or bath and allow it to cool at room temperature.
 Remove the wire cage from the container and remove the specimen from the wire cage, carefully brush them free from any trace of carbon particles.

 D-3.4 Reweigh each specimen to the nearest 0.001 g.

-NOTE ─ For different materials, different temperature and durations of test may be agreed to between the interested parties, maintaining the same test procedure.
+NOTE — For different materials, different temperature and durations of test may be agreed to between the interested parties, maintaining the same test procedure.

 D-3.4 Expression of Results

 The change in mass, M, expressed as a percentage, is given by the formula :

 M=M0-M1M0 ×100

-M=M0-M1M0 ×100

-Where,
+where,

 M0 = mass in g of the test specimen before the test, and

 M1 = mass in g of the test specimen after treatment in the oven or thermostatic controlled bath.

 The arithmetic mean of values obtained from the three test specimens is the loss of plasticizers from the material under test.

 ANNEX E